ashrea06/Zeek-Suricata-Inline-TAP/README.md

 > # _Create ZeekCtl Cron job_

-> _ZeekCtl would require crontab to setup "Log Rotation" activities, and our cronjob will run every 5 mins with log rotation as follows :_
+> _ZeekCtl would require crontab to setup "Log Rotation" activities, and cronjob will run every 5 mins with log rotation as follows :_

 ```
 # m  h  dom mon dow   command